Home > Digital technologies > Cybersecurity > NIS 2: how do you prepare to apply the new cyber security directive?

 NIS 2 is giving CIOs the cold sweats.
 Published in December 2022, the NIS 2 (Network and Information Security) Directive is due to come into force in France very shortly, on 17 October 2024.
 The aim?
 To strengthen the cyber security of businesses throughout the European Union.

-To this end, it builds on the existing NIS 1 Directive by increasing security requirements and extending its scope to a wider range of businesses and organisations.
+To this end, it builds on the NIS 1 directive already in force by increasing security requirements and extending its scope to a wider range of businesses and organisations.

 The directive A particular feature of NIS 2 is that it makes managers responsible for managing cyber incidents. (art.
 20 of the directive).
 In other words, not only the manager, but also all the individuals in the management bodies (e.g. the executive committee) may be declared responsible for the cyber security of the reporting entity (art.
 32 and 33).